sneha11naidu/House-Price-Prediction-ML/README.md

 1. Introduction
-In this project, we explored the California Housing and Titanic Survival datasets to predict housing prices and passenger survival.
+In this project, we explored the California Housing dataset to predict housing prices.
 The process began with data analysis and visualization, which was crucial for a comprehensive understanding of the factors at play.
 Data pre-processing followed, streamlining the datasets for the subsequent application of machine learning models.
 During this stage, the pivotal task was feature scaling, crucial for maintaining a balanced influence of all variables in the predictive process.
 We then separated target outcomes from features, with normalization to ensure data